More Than Just Shiroi Koibito! 3 Exquisite ISHIYA Sweets to Pick for Your Hokkaido Souvenirs|Domingo

 Shiroi Koibito Roll Cake

-The fluffy cream made with Shiroi Koibito's white chocolate is wrapped in a soft dough, and pure white eggs, which are whiter than regular eggs, are used to ensure the dough bakes white.
-The milky and rich flavor is truly a treat!
-Treat yourself or your family!
+Fluffy cream made with Shiroi Koibito's white chocolate is wrapped in a light sponge cake.
+To achieve the white color of the sponge, they use "Pure White" eggs, which have a whiter yolk than regular eggs.
+Its milky and rich flavor is a true reward!
+A perfect treat for yourself or your family.

-Collaboration products with popular confectionery manufacturers: "Shiroi Koibito Cheesecake"
+A Collaboration with a Popular Confectionery: "Shiroi Koibito Cheesecake"

 Shiroi Koibito Cheesecake